 Once you have discovered and resolved the cause of the yellow leaves, they should return to their normal green color within a few months.

-Sometimes, Monstera have yellow leaves as a natural part of their growth cycle.
+Sometimes, Monstera has yellow leaves as a natural part of their growth cycle.
 As the plant grows and matures, the leaves at the bottom of the plant may turn yellow.
 These leaves will eventually fall off and this is completely normal.

 The Monstera is a beautiful versatile plant that is relatively easy to care for.
 Ensure you give your plant the proper amount of water and sunlight.
 Check your plant for pests and remove them if they are found.
 Repot plant as needed for growth but bear in mind that the Monstera will continue growing to accommodate any size pot.
 If you follow these steps you should not have any issues with the leaves turning yellow.